namtvit07/pushpop/README.md

 $ foreman run rake jobs:run_once[jobs/first_job.rb]
 ```

-The output of each step should print, and if everything worked you'll receive an email or a text message within a few seconds!
+The output of each step will be logged to the console, and if everything worked you'll receive an email or a text message within a few seconds!

 **Next steps**

-From here you can write and test more jobs.
++ Write and test more jobs.
 See the [Pushpop API Documentation](#pushpop-api-documentation) below for more examples of what you can do.

-If you're ready to deploy a Pushpop to send ongoing reports, continue on to the deploy guide.
++ Continue on to the deploy guide to deploy a Pushpop instance and start getting regular reports.

 ## Deploy Guide

+##### Heroku

-These instructions are for Heroku, but should be adaptable to most environments.
+These instructions are for Heroku, but should be relevant to most environments.

 **Prerequisites**

-You'll need a Heroku account, and the Heroku toolbelt installed.
+You'll need a Heroku account, and the [Heroku toolbelt](https://toolbelt.heroku.com/) installed.

 **Create a new Heroku app**